 It is important to eat a well-balanced healthy diet and focus on getting enough calories, protein, and essential nutrients from a variety of food groups.
 These include:

 Depending on your nutritional status, your health care provider may recommend that you take a multivitamin or iron supplement.
 Sometimes other supplements such as vitamin D, B12, or folate, are needed.
 It is very important to get enough vitamin D in the diet.
 If you are lactose intolerant, there are many lactose-free dairy products available.
+If you are lactose intolerant, make sure that the lactose free products that you eat are enriched with vitamin D.

 In cases of severe malnutrition, particularly for children, enteral nutrition may be required.
 Enteral nutrition uses a feeding tube that is inserted either through the nose and down the throat or directly through the abdominal wall into the gastrointestinal tract.
 It is the preferred method for feeding people with malnutrition who cannot tolerate eating by mouth.
 However, enteral nutrition is not likely to help people with malabsorption caused by extensive intestinal disease though it can be effective for helping maintain remission.